-Las Vegas City Councilman Bob Beers spent ten years representing Las Vegas residents at the state legislature, where he developed a reputation as a steadying force on government finance and a fierce champion of citizen’s rights.
-Beers was awarded “Legislator of the Year” at the 34th annual meeting of the American Legislative Exchange Council in Philadelphia (July 2007).
+2016 US Senate candidate and Las Vegas City Councilman Bob Beers spent ten years representing Las Vegas residents at the state legislature (where legislators from the private-sector are paid less than minimum wage) from 1998 to 2008.
+There, he developed a reputation as a steadying force on government finance and a fierce champion of citizen’s rights and economic freedom.
+In 2006, Beers finished second in the 5-way Republican primary for Governor (finishing ahead of the Lt.
+Governor) and was awarded “Legislator of the Year” at the 34th annual meeting of the American Legislative Exchange Council in Philadelphia (July 2007).

 As Councilman, Beers also sits on the Southern Nevada Regional Planning Coalition, Southern Nevada Health District Board, Debt Commission, and both the State and Local Workforce Investment Boards.

 He has two grown children and has been married to his wife Sarah for more than 30 years.

 Beers plays the bass most recently, but has played the banjo steady for most of the past ten years.
 He is a lifelong musician.
 Lately, he hasn’t been playing much.
 A few things are more important.